-- FOR the election of each of the nominee directors as Class I directors (Proposal One); and - FOR the ratification of the appointment of Grant Thornton LLP as the independent registered public accountant of our company for the fiscal year ending April 30, 2022 (Proposal Two).
+- FOR the election of each of I. Marie Wadecki and Gregory J. Gluchowski, Jr. as directors (Proposal One); - FOR the ratification of the appointment of Grant Thornton LLP as the independent registered public accountant of our company for the fiscal year ending April 30, 2023 (Proposal Two); - FOR the adoption of amendments to our certificate of incorporation to eliminate certain supermajority voting requirements (Proposal Three); and - FOR the approval of the stockholder proposal on the declassification of the Board of Directors (Proposal Four).